 Visibility Related Problems of the 2004 Honda CR-V

-Table 1 shows seven common visibility related problems of the 2004 Honda CR-V. The number one most common problem is related to the visibility (four problems).
+Table 1 shows seven common visibility related problems of the 2004 Honda CR-V. The number one most common problem is related to the visibility (five problems).
 The second most common problem is related to the wiper (four problems).

 Table 1.
 Visibility related problems of Honda CR-V